rocket-pool/RPIPs/RPIPs/RPIP-33.md

 1. **Invite Member:** Invites a new member to the Security Council.
 2. **Remove Member:** Removes an existing member from the Security Council.
-3. **Disband:** Removes all members from the Security Council.
-Effectively disabling it.

 The pDAO also has control over how many members are required for quorum.
 This is adjusted with a parameter change of the parameter `proposal.security.quorum`.